 Note that if there are extenuating circumstances (e.g. medical) that you have informed us about then these are taken into account in the decisions below.
 It is unusual to use such information to alter the carry forward average, but all notes on file are carried forward to the finals exam board in case the second year average would have an adverse effect on a final degree classification, and in serious cases the Board can make recommendations to the final exam board on how to treat the second year average.
 In particular exams missed with extenuating circumstances will still be marked as zero for the exam in the results.
-[Note: here "avererage" is taken to mean the adjusted average based on the best subset of module marks fulfiliing regulations.]
+[Note: here "average" is taken to mean the adjusted average based on the best subset of module marks fulfilling regulations.]

 GL11 Maths and Economics Students

 Maths and Economics students are considered by the Economics department 2nd year exam board which is held after term has finished (usually the second week after term has finished).
 You will be able to access your results from My.Economics some time after that board has met, the Economics Department will contact you when they are available.

 All other second year students in the Mathematics Department (G100, G103, G101, G106, G1NC)

 In line with most other departments in the University, the Second Year Exam Board will be held after term has finished.

 Results will be released centrally through Tabula (see separate page on Covid exam details for dates).

 Over the summer break you should only obtain your results and module marks using the online methods described above.
 Once you have your marks, your tutor may be able to discuss them with you, but many tutors will not be available, or unable to reply to emails, over the summer.
 If you cannot contact your tutor please do not immediately contact other members of the department such as the Senior Tutor or Director of Undergraduate Studies.
 If you have an urgent query then contact the Undergraduate Office in the first instance, bearing in mind that they are not permitted to discuss marks with students.
 They will then be able to put you in touch with an appropriate member of staff if necessary.